Analytic K-semistability and local wall-crossing: Extremal metrics, stability and deformations

 where $\nabla_{\om}^{1,0} f$ is defined by $\delb f = \om( \nabla_{\om}^{1,0}f , \cdot )$.
 The kernel of $\cD$ is the Lie algebra of $\Isom_0(M,J_0,\om)$, the connected component of the group of hamiltonian biholomorphism of $(M,J_0,\om)$.
 A special case of extremal metrics are given by constant scalar curvature metrics (cscK metrics for short), for which, by Matsushima and Lichnerowicz, the {\it reduced automorphism group} is the complexification of the compact Lie group $\Isom_0(M,J_0,\om)$.

-Independently, Fujiki (\cite{fujiki}) and Donaldson (\cite{donaldson-moment}) provided an infinite dimensional moment map interpretation of cscK metrics (see \cite[Chapter 9]{gauduchon} for a detailed treatment including the extremal metric case).
+Independently, Fujiki (\cite{fujiki}) and Donaldson (\cite{donaldson-moment}) provided an infinite dimensional moment map interpretation of cscK metrics (see \cite[Chapter 9]{gauduchon} for a detailed treatment including the case of extremal metrics).
 Let $\cJ$ be the space of almost-complex structures on $M$ and denote $\cJ_\om$ the subspace of $\om$-compatible elements.
 The group $\cG_\om$ of hamiltonian symplectomorphisms acts on $\cJ_\om$ via the standard action of diffeomorphisms on $\cJ$, and $\cJ_\om$ carries a formal symplectic structure $\Om_{\cJ_{\om}}$ such that the $\cG_\om$-action is hamiltonian, with moment map

 Here $\hat s$ is the average of the hermitian scalar curvature $\mathrm{scal}(J,\om)$ of $(J,\om)$ and $\cC^\infty_0(M,\R)$ is the space of mean value zero function (with respect to the volume form $\om^n$), identified with the dual of the Lie algebra of $\cG_\om$ via the pairing